splunk/observability-workshop/docs/dashboards/signalflow.md

 **SignalFlow** is the analytics language of SignalFx.
 Among other benefits, it can be used to setup monitoring as code.

-For more info on SignalFlow see [Getting started with SignalFlow](https://docs.signalfx.com/en/latest/getting-started/concepts/analytics-signalflow.html#signalflow-analytics-language).
+For more info on SignalFlow see [Getting started with SignalFlow](https://docs.signalfx.com/en/latest/getting-started/concepts/analytics-signalflow.html#signalflow-analytics-language){: target=_blank}.

 Click on **View Builder** to go back to the Chart **Builder** UI.